zonArt/openlp/documentation/manual/source/configure.rst

 **Show the splash screen:**

 The OpenLP logo is displayed while OpenLP loads when this checkbox is checked.
-This is useful to know if the program is opening.
+This is useful to give some indication that the program is loading.

 **Check for updates to OpenLP**